pure-data/pure-data/doc/1.manual/pdmanual.md

 In general, data structures are built from four data types: scalar floats and symbols, arrays (whose elements share another, specified template) and lists (whose elements may have a variety of templates).
 The contents of a Pd window themselves form a list.
-Pd's correlate of Max's "table" object is implemented as a top-level array whose elements are scalars containing a single floating-point number.
+Pd's correlate of Max's `table` object is implemented as a top-level array whose elements are scalars containing a single floating-point number.